projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

--  On top of vCPUs are three components for device emulation: one for emulation inside the hypervisor, another for communicating with the Service VM for mediation, and the third for managing pass-through devices.
+-  On top of vCPUs are three components for device emulation: one for emulation inside the hypervisor, another for communicating with the Service VM for mediation, and the third for managing passthrough devices.

 -  The highest layer is a VM management module providing